 To download our case study, click here.

 Saint Luke’s Health System (SLHS) provides a range of inpatient, outpatient, and home care services.
-Saint Luke’s IT department faced a common challenge—how to simultaneously support and optimize its new electronic medical record (EMR) system without adding headcount or increasing costs.
+Saint Luke’s IT department faced a common challenge—how to simultaneously support and optimize its new electronic health record (EHR) system without adding headcount or increasing costs.

 Working together, HCTec and SLHS developed a strategy to meaningfully increase overall productivity and employee satisfaction, reduce employee turnover and save a projected $20 million.